jakelazaroff/activitypub-starter-kit/README.md

 In addition, it will send this activity to each of your followers, with the top-level `cc` array replaced with their inbox address.

-Dumbo provides sensible defaults for everything in the `Create` activity outside of the `object` property, but you can override them by supplying those properties alongside `object`.
+ActivityPub Starter Kit provides sensible defaults for everything in the `Create` activity outside of the `object` property, but you can override them by supplying those properties alongside `object`.
 For example, if you wanted to backdate a post, you could supply your own `published` date:

 ```json
 {